Literature: The Little Mermaid

 - Author Avatar: The story was written around the time a man Andersen loved romantically was getting married.
 There are claims that at the time, Andersen was writing desperate letters that he didn't dare send, saying "I want to tell my love, but I cannot speak."
 Sound familiar?

-- Become a Real Boy: Mermaids live for five hundred years and then dissolve into sea foam, having no afterlife of any kind.
+- Become a Real Boy: Mermaids live for three hundred years and then dissolve into sea foam, having no afterlife of any kind.
 The protagonist's ongoing wish, even prior to her falling in love with the prince, is to become a human and acquire an immortal soul though in many adaptations this is completely ignored in favor of emphasizing the love story.

 - Bittersweet Ending: The Little Mermaid can gain an immortal soul after doing about 300 years of good deeds.